 - 6 large eggs

-- Place raw eggs in air fryer basket.
+- Once air fryer comes to temperature, place raw eggs in air fryer basket.
 Place basket in air fryer and set cook time based on desired doneness: 9 minutes for soft-boiled eggs, 11 minutes for medium-boiled eggs, or 13 minutes for hard-boiled eggs.

 - Once cook time is up, immediately (and carefully) remove eggs from air fryer and transfer them directly to ice bath.
 Leave eggs in bath until cool to touch, then peel (see Notes) and eat or refrigerate for later.